Mikhail Lermontov: A Hero of Our Time

 In February 1838, Lermontov arrived at Novgorod to join his new regiment.
 In less than two months time, though, Arsenyeva ensured his transfer to the Petersburg-based Hussars Guard regiment.
 At this point, in Petersburg, Lermontov started working on A Hero of Our Time, a novel which later earned him recognition as one of the founding fathers of Russian prose.

-In January 1839 Andrey Krayevsky, now at the helm of Otechestvennye Zapiski, invited Lermontov to become a regular contributor.
+In January 1839, Andrey Krayevsky, now at the helm of Otechestvennye Zapiski, invited Lermontov to become a regular contributor.
 The magazine published two parts of the novel, "Bela" and "The Fatalist", in issues 2 and 4, respectively, the rest of it appeared in print during 1840 and earned the author widespread acclaim.
 The partially autobiographical story, describing prophetically a duel like the one in which he would eventually lose his life, consisted of five closely linked tales revolving around a single character, a disenchanted, bored and doomed young nobleman.
-Later it came to be considered a pioneering classic of Russian psychological realism.Skabichevsky, Alexander.
-Chapter 10.
+Later it came to be considered a pioneering classic of Russian psychological realism.